NextGeoss/nextgeoss-deadoralive/README.markdown

 Replace `<your_api_key>` with the API key of the site user that you want the link checker to run as.

-Replace `<your_user>` with the user you have created for the CMEMS organization used for the FTP connection(Not required).
+Replace `<your_user_cmems>` with the user you have created for the CMEMS organization used for the FTP connection.

-Replace `<your_pasw>` with the pass for your user you have created for the CMEMS organization used for the FTP connection(Not required).
+Replace `<your_pasw_cmems>` with the pass for your user you have created for the CMEMS organization used for the FTP connection.

+Replace `<your_user_scih>` with the user you have created for the SciHub organization used for the HTTPS connection.

+Replace `<your_pasw_scih>` with the pass for your user you have created for the SciHub organization used for the HTTPS connection.

 In the ckanext-nextgeossdeadoralive you can change the filter to modify which organizations should be filtered [ckanext-nextgeossdeadoralive's config.py](https://github.com/NextGeoss/ckanext-nextgeossdeadoralive/blob/master/ckanext/deadoralive/config.py)